-- (3) If Military/Aerospace specified devices are required, please contact the Texas Instruments Sales Office/ Distributors for availability and specifications. - (4) When the input voltage at any pin exceeds the power supplies (that is, less than AGND or DR GND, or greater than V_A or DR V_D), the current at that pin should be limited to 25 mA.
-The 50 mA maximum package input current rating limits the number of pins that can safely exceed the power supplies with an input current of 25 mA to two. - (5) The absolute maximum junction temperature (T_J max) for this device is 150°C. The maximum allowable power dissipation is dictated by T_J max, the junction-to-ambient thermal resistance (θ{JA}), and the ambient temperature (T_A), and can be calculated using the formula $P_DMAX = (T_Jmax T_A) / \theta{JA}$.
-The values for maximum power dissipation will be reached only when this device is operated in a severe fault condition (e.g., when input or output pins are driven beyond the power supply voltages, or the power supply polarity is reversed).
+(3) If Military/Aerospace specified devices are required, please contact the Texas Instruments Sales Office/Distributors for availability and specifications.

+(4) When the input voltage at any pin exceeds the power supplies (that is, less than AGND or DR GND, or greater than V_A or DR V_D), the current at that pin should be limited to 25 mA.
+The 50 mA maximum package input current rating limits the number of pins that can safely exceed the power supplies with an input current of 25 mA to two.

+- (5) The absolute maximum junction temperature (T_Jmax) for this device is 150°C. The maximum allowable power dissipation is dictated by T_Jmax, the junction-to-ambient thermal resistance (θ_JA), and the ambient temperature (T_A), and can be calculated using the formula P_DMAX = (T_Jmax T_A) / θ{JA}.
+In the 24-pin TSSOP, θ{JA} is 92°C/W. The power consumption of this device under normal operating conditions is far below the package limit, which will be reached only when the ADC08100 is operated in a severe fault condition (e.g., when input or output pins are driven beyond the power supply voltages, or the power supply polarity is reversed).
 Obviously, such conditions should always be avoided. - (6) Human body model is 100 pF capacitor discharged through a 1.5 kΩ resistor.
-Machine model is 220 pF discharged through ZERO Ohms. - (7) See AN-450, "Surface Mounting Methods and Their Effect on Product Reliability" ().
+Machine model is 220 pF discharged through ZERO Ohms.